American Express® Business Checking Account 2023 Review

 Online business checking accounts usually work better if your business rarely uses cash.

-That said, they could have a local business checking account for their cash needs.
+They could have a local business checking account for their cash needs.
 Then, they can open a secondary online business checking account for everything else.

 The American Express Business Checking Account might be a good fit for your business if you don’t use cash often.
 It doesn’t charge many of the common fees business checking accounts charge.
 The account even pays interest.